Ship models from Juan Ignacio Argaluza

 The model riggings are true works of filigree, with moving pulleys sheaves and all mobile and fixed rigging reproduced according to actual drawings.

-I know that Juan Ignacio Argaluza has held exhibitions of their models and has won some awards, but he did not comment much on these points, but focused on showing me his works and construction procedures, all which was a real pleasure
+I know that Juan Ignacio Argaluza has held exhibitions of their models and has won some awards, but he did not comment much on these points, but focused on showing me his works and construction procedures, all which was a real pleasure for me.

 I hope he finishes soon the Tuiga's model and continues building many more to delight and example of the many fans of this art, living among us.